robovm/robovm-gradle-plugin/README.md

 * `launchIPhoneSimulator`: Runs Your iOS App in the iPhone Simulator.
 * `launchIPadSimulator`: Runs Your iOS App in the iPad Simulator.
-* `launchIOSDevice`: Runs Your iOS App in the iOS Device.
+* `launchIOSDevice`: Runs Your iOS App on a connected iOS Device.
+* `launchTVOSSimulator`: Runs Your tvOS App in the AppleTV Simulator.
+* `launchTVOSDevice`: Runs Your tvOS App on a connected AppleTV Device.
 * `launchConsole`: Runs a Console App.
 * `createIPA`: Creates .ipa file.
 This is an alias for the `robovmArchive` task.
-* `robovmArchive`: Compiles a binary,a rchives it in a format suitable for distribution and saves it to `build/robovm/`.
+* `robovmArchive`: Compiles a binary, archives it in a format suitable for distribution and saves it to `build/robovm/`.
 * `robovmInstall`: Compiles a binary and installs it to `build/robovm/`.

 ## Project properties